What is a VPN on iPhone? Your simple guide to iOS privacy

 • The highest level of anonymity and control over your IP address.

-Can you use both?
-Technically, yes.
-If both are enabled, your VPN will generally take precedence and handle all your internet traffic, effectively bypassing Private Relay for connections routed through the VPN.
-There's usually no harm, but also no added benefit from Private Relay if a system-wide VPN is active.
+If both are enabled, your VPN will generally take precedence and handle all your network traffic, effectively bypassing Private Relay for connections routed through the VPN.
+There’s usually no harm, but also no added benefit from Private Relay if a system-wide VPN is active.

 For basic Safari privacy, Private Relay is a nice perk if you have iCloud+.
 For robust, all-encompassing security, privacy, and location flexibility on your iPhone, a quality VPN is the superior and more versatile solution.
 It gives you far more control.
 My recommendation?
 Understand your needs.